While on the Waitlist

 If a living donor is not available for your child, the other option is to wait for a compatible deceased donor liver.

-What to do While Waiting for Liver Transplant
+What to do While Waiting for a Liver Transplant

 Waiting for an organ will probably be one of the hardest times for you and your family, because it's impossible to predict when an organ will become available.
 You may worry about your child's medical condition.
 You may feel helpless, stressed and frustrated, but you can take a number of steps to make the time pass and make sure your child is as healthy as possible when a donor organ is found: